gvwilson/thirdbit/_posts/2019/01/2019-01-26-the-element-of-programming-writing-style.md

 What struck me as I compiled this list is that the authors on it are all white and male.
-I don't know how that has affected my writing style, but with each passing year I have become more embarrassed by how much I resemble a linguist formulating universal rules of grammar based solely on his knowledge of Latin and English.
-The books I have enjoyed most in the past few years, like Jemisin's *[Broken Earth](https://www.amazon.com/Broken-Earth-Trilogy-Season-Obelisk/dp/031652719X/)* trilogy or Jahren's *[Lab Girl](https://www.amazon.com/Lab-Girl-Hope-Jahren/dp/1101873728/)*, have made me wonder how many more exemplars of great writing we might have in computing
+I don't know how that has affected my writing style, but the books I have enjoyed most in the past few years, like Jemisin's *[Broken Earth](https://www.amazon.com/Broken-Earth-Trilogy-Season-Obelisk/dp/031652719X/)* trilogy or Jahren's *[Lab Girl](https://www.amazon.com/Lab-Girl-Hope-Jahren/dp/1101873728/)*, have made me wonder how many more exemplars of great writing we might have in computing